google/CFU-Playground/docs/source/crash-course/gateware.rst

     c.
 Use a random number generator to test 100 low-high-low transitions in a row, but with varying amounts of time at high and low values between them.
     d.
-For this last test, output to a VCD file and look at it in gtkwave.
+For this last test, output to a VCD trace file and look at it in gtkwave.

 Toggle an LED
 =============